prashant152005/AI--Riddle-Game/README.md

-This is basic riddle game
+This is Basic Riddle Game